lamont703/Project_Blockchain_Payments_KanesBookstore/docs/technical-requirements.md

 ## 🎯 System Overview

 Kane's Bookstore requires a hybrid payment checkout system built on GoHighLevel that supports both traditional USD payments via Stripe and cryptocurrency payments via NowPayments.
-The system must be scalable, secure, and provide real-time transaction monitoring.
+The system must be scalable, secure, and provide real-time transaction monitoring. **NEW: The system now includes wallet connection functionality and a gated ebook reader that validates NFT ownership for access to digital content.**

 ## 🏗 Architecture Requirements